na-o-ys/na-o-ys.github.io/others/_posts/2015-11-07-sparse-vector-similarities.markdown

 # Performance

 These two implementations contain no python-loops.
-So main calculation runs in native code of numpy or scipy.
+So the main calculation runs in native code of numpy or scipy.

 Even if the matrix has a million elements, it will be done in a second on my laptop.